-You know why this kitchen in Dani Taylor's Northridge house is so good-looking?
-That's because she had so many years to think about it while other projects took priority.
+You know why this kitchen in Dani Taylor’s Northridge, Calif., house is so good-looking?
+That’s because she had so many years to think about it while other projects took priority.

 First, Dani and her husband added on a family room for their blended family.
 Then, when the family grew bigger, a new master suite seemed more important.
 All the while Dani was planning and thinking about her new kitchen, tearing pages out of magazines that showed the look she wanted, until finally the time came when the kitchen redo rose up to the top of the list.

 Dani is amazingly disciplined.
 Most of want everything done now.
 But with limited funds, it might be necessary to scale down remodeling plans to one project at a time.
 And that might be better, in fact, than waiting forever for all the money to be in place.
 But how do you figure out what to do first?

 Not too long ago, I discussed this with a delightful young woman named Amie Riggs, vice president of a construction company, who helped me brainstorm ideas on how to figure out what to do first: